Implementation and scale up

 Our team will support our partners and provide advice to new projects.
 We will also support work in other areas of the Prevention Centre, such as implementation research in the health care system, in synthesising existing research around scale up, undertaking new work around scale up and dissemination methods, and working with stakeholders to support policy relevant research.

 What are the expected outcomes?

 At the end of this project, we will have developed and tested tools for policymakers to assess the feasibility of scale up and assess the barriers and potential for scale up.
-These tools will be applied across several projects.
+These tools will be applied across several projects and once completed available under the Resources tab on this page.
 We will also contribute to real-world scale up projects across Australia.

 Professor Adrian Bauman, University of Sydney

 Associate Professor Andrew Milat, NSW Health

 Karen Lee, University of Sydney